valonhaliti/techstitution/README.md

 An application built using Expressjs, and MongoDB.

 ## There are two main folders here:
-* backend folder: the api,
+* backend folder: the API,
 * frontend folder: a simple client for the api, built using only HTML, CSS and JS.

 ## Before you proceed, make sure